MIsh-Ra/MIsh-Ra/README.md

 - 👋 Hi, I’m Ishaan Mishra @MIsh-Ra
-- 👀 I’m interested in full stack devlopment
+- 👀 I’m interested in full-stack devlopment and AIML
-- 🌱 I’m currently learning Java and C
+- 🌱 I’m currently learning Javascript and covering the basics Artificial Intelligence
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me @ishaanmishrapakhi25@gmail.com